dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 ### Why doesn't the assistant remember what I said earlier in a conversation?

-Right now, your assistants can only keep track of context for a limited number of questions - 8 to be exact.
-After that, they might give inaccurate responses or 'hallucinate'.
-But as Dust keeps improving, the assistants will get better at handling longer conversations.
+Currently, your assistants can only keep track of a limited context, which means they might not remember the beginning of a long conversation at certain points, possibly leading to inaccurate responses.
+However, as Dust and LLMs continue to improve, the assistants will become more proficient at managing longer conversations.